zmtcreative/gm-alert-callouts/README.md

 ## Project Lineage

 Portions of this software are based on the work of others, used under their respective MIT Licenses.
-Details can be found in the following files:
+In keeping with the requirements of the MIT License, here are the license notices for these authors:

 - [Adam Chovanec](LICENSE-chovanec.md)
 - [Thiago Okada](LICENSE-thiagokokada)